How To Change DNS Server [All Platforms]

 1. Press the home button on your switch controller and enter the settings.

-2. In settings, select the Internet section.
-Now go to the internet settings.
+2. In settings, select the Internet section > Internet settings.

-3. Here select the network you are connected to and then pick Change settings.
+3. Here, select the network you are connected to > Change settings.

 5. In the primary DNS field, input 8.8.8.8 and use 8.8.4.4 for the secondary DNS.